Nuclear Power in Chile

 - The experimental level from 1983 onwards.

-Exploration technology of nuclear energy in Chile (1955-1964)
+Technological exploration of nuclear energy in Chile (1955-1964)

 A year later, in 1960, Chile became a member of the International Atomic Energy Agency (IAEA).